 If you are interested in joining the SJSU judo team, it is important to keep in mind that we are an independent program within the University as well as a one-unit PE class!
-Which means we fund much of our own expenses, and emphasize academics just as much as training.
+Which means we fund much of our own expenses, but also emphasize academics just as much as training.

 Here are some tips for anyone interested in joining the Judo Team:

 1. Come visit us!
 The best way to understand what we do is to attend one of our practices.
 For local athletes, we hold Open Mat on Fridays from 5:30 to 7:30 PM in YUH 208 on campus.
 For athletes who live further away, we are more than happy to work with you and arrange a time for you to train and stay in San Jose.
 It is VERY important that you contact the coaches ahead of time and inform them of when you will be visiting the dojo.
 For any questions, click on “Contact Us” or shoot us a message on the SJSU Judo Facebook Page.

 2. Apply!
 For interested student-athletes, apply to SJSU through CSUMentor the year BEFORE you plan to attend school.
-This is a website that processes all application information for the California State University schools.
+This is a website that processes all application information for the California State University system.
 They send your application information to any of the CSU schools of your choice.
 Make an account, fill out the information, and send it to SJSU through this online system.
-Be sure to check ahead of time what the deadlines for applications are, as well as if there are any prerequisite tests and documents needed.
+Be sure to check ahead of time about application deadlines, as well as if there are any prerequisite tests and documents needed.